LazyCatXY/IMGS/README.md

 You can train other SAR classification models and use them for attacking experiments.

-## Quick Start Guide for Attcking and Adversarial Examples Generation
+## Quick Start Guide for Attacking and Adversarial Examples Generation

 1. You can generate the adversarial examples by running the following command:
 ```shell